zmargv/msm_debug/README.md

  1. First **fork**, and *then* clone.
  1. `cd` to the root folder of the app.
  1. `bundle install`
- 1. `rake db:migrate` (To create the four tables on your machine; I have already written the instructions to do so.)
+ 1. `rails db:migrate` (To create the four tables on your machine; I have already written the instructions to do so.)
- 1. `rake db:seed` (to pre-populate your tables with some data, so we can get straight to work.
+ 1. `rails db:seed` (to pre-populate your tables with some data, so we can get straight to work.
 This step may take a while on Windows machines.
 You can open a new Command Line window to continue working while it runs.)
  1. `rails server`

 Navigate to